Skip to main content

 Many competitor systems assume equal loading on all phases, regardless of actual usage, which leads to inefficient power distribution.

 The DLM system detects whether the vehicle is using a single-phase or three-phase charger.
 For example, if a vehicle with a single-phase charger draws 16A, only the corresponding phase is used, keeping other phases available for additional charging.
 The system also takes phase rotation into account.
-For more details, see the "Phase Rotation of the ChargePoint" section.
+For more details, see the "Phase Rotation of the Charging Station" section.

 3.4.
 Imbalance Prevention